Israel-Hezbollah truce holds, displaced Lebanese begin to journey home

 World

-The agreement ended the deadliest confrontation between Israel and Hezbollah in years.
+The agreement ended the deadliest confrontation between Israel and the Iran-backed Hezbollah.

-The agreement, a rare diplomatic feat in a region racked by conflict, ended the deadliest confrontation between Israel and the Iran-backed Hezbollah group in years.
-But Israel is still fighting its other arch-foe, the Palestinian militant group Hamas, in the Gaza Strip.
+The agreement, a rare diplomatic feat in a region racked by conflict, ended the deadliest confrontation between Israel and the Iran-backed group in years.
+But Israel is still fighting its other arch foe, the Palestinian militant group Hamas, in the Gaza Strip.

 Cars and vans piled high with mattresses, suitcases and even furniture streamed through the heavily bombed Lebanese port city of Tyre heading south, carrying some of the roughly 1.4 million people believed to have been uprooted by the conflict.